mmkannojiya/self-content-modules/README.md

 #Features

 **(1)** Overriding Constant:

 		You can override constant of login module.
-Login module have 3 property of 'LOGIN_CONST' constant right now.
+Login module have 3 property of 'LOGIN_CONST' constant as below.

 		API_ENDPOINT : sets api end point (eg.'http://localhost:9000')

 		LOGIN_URL: sets api name (eg. '/validateUser')

 		NEXT_STATE: sets next state after login

 		to override these constant you have to inject 'LOGIN_CONST' in your 'config', 'controller' or 'service' and assign new value

 		>
 		```javascript
 		LOGIN_CONST.NEXT_STATE  = 'logout'